spack/spack/lib/spack/docs/packaging_guide.rst

 Saving build-time files
 """""""""""""""""""""""

-You can use the ``cache_extra_test_sources`` helper to copy directories and or files from the source build stage directory to the package's installation directory.
+You can use the ``cache_extra_test_sources`` helper routine to copy directories and or files from the source build stage directory to the package's installation directory.
 Spack will automatically copy these files for you when it sets up the test stage directory and before it begins running the tests.

 The signature for ``cache_extra_test_sources`` is: